ING’s Terra approach

 In the automotive sector, for example, we measure the current mix of our clients’ production of internal combustion engine vehicles compared to zero-emission vehicles and how clients plan to shift this balance over time.
-We can then compare this with what science-based transition pathways prescribe for the automotive sector in order to reach the below-two-degrees goal.
+We can then compare this with what science-based transition pathways prescribe for the automotive sector in order to reach the below-two-degree goal.
 The analysis doesn’t only tell us what needs to shift, but also how much and by when.
 This is where financing comes in – and ING can have an impact.

 Why is this methodology so important?

 We feel it can change the way banks think about climate impact measurement.
 Compared to other measurement approaches, this one is precise, tailored to each sector’s needs, forward-looking, and will ultimately have a bigger impact because it steers key sectors towards technologies that underpin a low-carbon future rather than only measure a carbon-rich past.

 Where ING’s portfolio stand according to climate alignment measurement?

 In September 2019, we released our first Terra progress report.
 With that we disclosed our Climate Alignment Dashboard, which shows ING’s pathway towards climate alignment in each sector.
 The dashboard shows each sector’s carbon intensity and whether it is a) outperforming or on track with the relevant climate scenario, b) not on track with the climate scenario but outperforming the market, or c) performing below the market or two-degree pathway identified.
 For example, our power generation portfolio is outperforming both the market and the two-degree pathway, while we expect our automotive portfolio to outperform the market in the short term.